cwz0522/dev-on-windows_wiki/Installing-GCC.md

    mklink /d c:\dev\msys64\mingw32 c:\dev\mingw32
    ```

-4. Open `mingw64_shell.bat` and run:
+4. Open `mingw64_shell.bat`, close it (this must be done the first time), reopen and run:

    ```
    pacman --needed -Sy bash pacman pacman-mirrors msys2-runtime
    ```

-5. Close the shell and reopen it.
-Then run:
+5. Close again the shell and reopen it.
+Then run for a full system upgrade:

    ```
    pacman -Su